 Pancakes are the perfect breakfast to just toss in a toaster and go!
-These easy make-ahead freezer pancakes are light and fluffy, you can use whatever extras you want, and the freeze & reheat perfectly!
-Great grab and go breakfast option to make ahead of time that is much cheaper ( and better) than store-bought frozen pancakes!
+These easy make-ahead freezer pancakes are light and fluffy, you can use whatever extras you want, and they freeze & reheat perfectly!
+Great grab-and-go breakfast option to make ahead of time that is much cheaper ( and better) than store-bought frozen pancakes!

 Breakfast is the most important meal of the day, but it is also the most rushed.
 Trying to grab something quick and run out the door seems to be the norm.

 I know I don’t have time to cook a full breakfast before work and school every morning, most people don’t… But boxed cereals and pop tarts shouldn’t be the only quick go-to either!